Welcome to Our Site! I’m Nancy Gettridge.

 - You’re not sure what’s next for you in your career;

-• You were not invited to participate in your company’s leadership development program or your company does not have such a program;
+- No invite to take part in your company’s leadership development program or your company does not have such a program;

 - You’ve lost your passion in your work (Or maybe you never had it).

 If you have answered yes to any of these questions, then we have a lot in common – I was also that person.

-Your landing on this page tells me that you sense there has to be more than where you are now in your career.
+Your landing on this page tells me you sense there has to be more than where you are now in your career.
 You want more and you’re willing to leave your comfort zone to live in your purpose and achieve your dreams.
-But you’re not willing to sacrifice who you are, your values nor your family to get there.
+But you’re not willing to sacrifice who you are, your values or your family to get there.

 I have good news for you because there is no better time than now to pursue your career goals.
-The numbers are in: Having women in positions of leadership and on boards help increase a company’s bottom line.* However, research also shows that women tend to underestimate their skills and performance and are plagued by self-doubt.**.
+The numbers are in: Having women in positions of leadership and on boards help increase a company’s bottom line.* However, research also shows that women underestimate their skills and performance and have self-doubt.**.
 I’m sounding the alarm:

 You are qualified!

 You are uniquely and wonderfully made for a specific purpose.
-Combined with your abilities, skills and personality, you are designed to be a blessing to others in a way that only you can.
+With your abilities, skills, and personality, you are a blessing to others in a way that only you can.
 This is your power.